satyendra1997/redux_basic_concept/README.md

 To Learn Redux we need to know about

-1.Reducers ---it is nothing are functions that take the current state and an action as arguments and return a new state result(without modifying the state ex. state = state + action.payload; // don't modify the original state).
+1.Reducers ---it is nothing but functions that take the current state and an action as arguments and return a new state result(without modifying the state ex. state = state + action.payload; // don't modify the original state).
 In other words, (state, action) => newState.

 2.Actions---An action is an object sent to the store.must have type property